-You can buy locks that require special keys, called "restricted" keys, that take special documentation or identification to have made, and you can buy special key cabinets in which to store and track keys, but key control is not something you can buy.
+You can buy locks that require special keys, called "restricted" keys, that take special documentation or identification to have made.
+You can buy special key cabinets in which to store and track keys, but key control is not something you can buy.
 It is something you exert.

 The key to key control is organization.
 A good key cabinet can help, but a key system must be managed by a person or persons to be effective.
 The key system manager must be prepared to chase down a key that has gone astray or change the system so that the errant key is eliminated.
 The manager must also be knowledgeable enough to know when these actions are necessary and how to help prevent breaches.
 I hope this article will be helpful in preparing a person to manage a key system.